New music from Little Mix

 Little Mix’s story has resonated with queer fans

-“I think initially what made them appeal to LGBTQ fans was their X Factor narrative,” says Mark.
-He is 26, gay and from Derry and has seen Little Mix live three times.
+“I think initially what made them appeal to LGBTQ fans was their X Factor narrative…” says Mark from Derry.
 “They were underdogs who had to fight each week to be taken seriously, which I think is something a lot of us can relate to.
 Jesy’s difficulty with cyber-bullying also resonated with a lot of us.
 As their career has gone from strength to strength, I’d say their music has definitely helped them gain more and more gay fans.
 Songs like DNA, Move, Power, they’re more than just good pop songs – they’re also a little strange, which is something I think LGBTQ fans are more receptive to.”

 Even if the group and their co-writers didn’t intend it, Little Mix songs often have lyrics which feel relatable to the queer ear.
 Weird People is a total outsider’s anthem.
 Touch’s thirsty reference to a guy’s “photograph with no T-shirt on” could have been written about gay Instagram.